Consulting a librarian

 Is a systematic review required?

 A systematic review is a specific research methodology with well-defined, internationally accepted characteristics.
 These are clearly described in the Cochrane Handbook for Systematic Reviews of Interventions.
 Please check the handbook definition before proceeding.
-If you don’t intend to follow the process outlined, you may only need assistance with a literature review.
-If so, your liaison librarian is the best person to contact.

 Has a systematic review already been done on your topic?